 Registration for Career Summit 2018 is now closed.
 Students who are interested in attending but have not registered are welcome to stop by the registration table in the Hicks Student Center atrium before the session they would like to attend.
 Walk-ins will be accepted as space permits, especially on Saturday.
 See the Career Summit schedule online by clicking on ‘Agenda.’

 A distinguished group of alumni will join Silicon Valley executives and venture capitalists for Career Summit 2018.
-The event is two days of practical preparation April 6 and 7 for Life after K. All students from all majors are welcome and encouraged to attend this special event.
-Bill Duane ’94 is the first in a series of features that will highlight our speakers for the event.
-To learn more and register, visit our Career Summit 2018 news story.
+The event is two days of practical preparation April 6 and 7 for Life after K. Bill Duane ’94 is the first in a series of features that will highlight our speakers for the event.
+To learn more, visit our Career Summit 2018 news story.

 Bill Duane ’94

 Retired Superintendent of Well-Being at Google